windkh/node-red-contrib-telegrambot/README.md

 ## Command Node
-The command node can be used for triggering a message when a specified command is received: e.g. help.
+The command node can be used for triggering a message when a specified command is received: e.g. /help.
 See examples below.
+Note that commands always start with a / like /help, /start, /stop. if you have several bots in one group chat implementing the same command e.g. /help you should send commands directly to a dedicated bot using the full notation /help@YourBot to avoid that different bots would get triggered at once.
+It it recommended to turn on the strict mode in this case.

 ![node-appearance-command](images/TelegramBotNodeCommand.png "Command node appearance")
 **Fig. 6:** Command node appearance